sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.removeSpecies(sid, forceRegenerate)
    :module: RoadRunner

    Remove a species from the current model.
-All reactions related to this species(as reactants, products or modifiers) will be removed as well.
 Note that the given species must exist in the current model.

+   All reactions related to this species(as reactants, products or modifiers or used in stoichiometry) will be removed.
+   Kinetic law used this species in the math formula will be unset.
+   All function definitions, constraints, initial assignments and rules related to this species (as variables or used in math formula) will be removed.
+   All events used this speices in trigger formula will be removed.
+   Priority and delay used this sepcies in the math formula will be unset.
+   All event assignment related to this species(as variables or used in math formula) will be removed.

+   If any global parameters become uninitialized during this process, i.e, has no initial assignment or assignment rule, they will be removed recursively following the rules in removeParameter().

    forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
 Its default value is true, which means to regenerate model every time after this function is called.